Research - Sign Language Recognition

 P. Dreuw, J. Forster, and H. Ney.
 Tracking Benchmark Databases for Video-Based Sign Language Recognition.
 In ECCV International Workshop on Sign, Gesture, and Activity (SGA), Crete, Greece, September 2010.

 P. Dreuw, C. Neidle, V. Athitsos, S. Sclaroff, and H. Ney.
 Benchmark Databases for Video-Based Automatic Sign Language Recognition.
-In International Conference on Language Resources and Evaluation (LREC), pages 1-6, Marrakech, Morocco, May 2008.
+In International Workshop OntoImage (LREC), pages 1-6, Marrakech, Morocco, May 2008.

 P. Dreuw, D. Rybach, T. Deselaers, M. Zahedi, and H. Ney.
 Speech Recognition Techniques for a Sign Language Recognition System.
 In Interspeech, pages 2513-2516, Antwerp, Belgium, August 2007.